 Why do I need to check both the District Clerk and County Clerk in Collin County?

-Texas law separates court jurisdiction by offense type — felony criminal cases and major civil matters go to the District Court (maintained by the District Clerk), while misdemeanor criminal cases and lower civil matters go to the County Court at Law (maintained by the County Clerk).
-These are separate offices with separate portals and separate records.
-Checking only the District Clerk misses all misdemeanor history; checking only the County Clerk misses all felony history.
-A complete Texas criminal records search always requires both portals in every county.
+Texas law separates criminal court jurisdiction by offense level.
+Felony criminal cases and major civil matters file through the District Court, maintained by the District Clerk.
+Misdemeanor criminal cases file through the County Court at Law, maintained by the County Clerk.
+These are separate offices with separate portals and separate records — checking only one misses an entire category of criminal history.
+This two-clerk structure applies universally across all 254 Texas counties.

 Can I use these searches for jobs, housing, or insurance decisions?